Table of contents

 Before we jump into how this works in an enterprise setting, there are a few foundational terms to get familiar with:

-- HR case: Any formal request or incident sent by an employee that needs action from HR
+- HR case: Any formal request, ticket, or incident sent by an employee that needs action from HR

 - HR case management system: The software platform HR teams use to track and manage cases end to end